-Based on an original survey of over 1,000 consumers, Home Assistance Metrics: Consumer Approaches to Home Emergency Insurance in Australia offers detailed and unique insights into the behaviour of Australian consumers in the context of home emergency insurance and assistance.
+Based on a survey of over 1,000 consumers, Home Assistance Metrics: Consumer Approaches to Home Emergency Insurance in Australia offers detailed and unique insights into the behaviour of Australian consumers in the context of home emergency insurance and assistance.

 This report can be used in one or more of the following ways:

-to identify the customer segments that are most likely to acquire home emergency cover and those that use their policies most often to call for assistance: should these latter groups be charged more for their cover than less demanding customers?
+- to identify the customer segments in Australia that are most likely to use their policies to call for assistance: should these groups be charged more for their cover than less demanding customers?

 For further information about this research, please access the table of contents and series prospectus by clicking on the corresponding links above, or e-mail email@example.com